 What's the first book that made you cry?
 Bridge to Terabithia by Katherine Paterson, who is still one of my favorite MG authors.

 How long does it take you to write a book?
 Eleventy-million hours.
 Also, it depends on the type of book.
-I wrote ACT Strategy Smart in three months before edits, but it took me a full year to write my latest YA novel because of life and no deadlines.
+I wrote ACT Strategy Smart in three months before edits, but it took me a full year to write Gravemaidens because of life and no deadlines.
+I’ve found, however, that on deadline I work faster.
+I wrote the first draft of the sequel to Gravemaidens in 42 days and the first draft of my YA Sci-fi work in progress, in 36 days.

 What is the most difficult scene you've written in your latest book?
-My main character witnesses a woman getting the teeth bashed out of her head with a brick.
+My main character witnesses a woman getting the teeth bashed out of her head with a brick in Gravemaidens.
 It took me a week to write that scene because I kept having to force myself to write the accompanying sounds.
 Blech.

 If you weren't a writer, what would you be?
 Less anxious, for sure.